noahehall/theBookOfNoah/web_technoligies/core/browser/browser.md

 			event.notification.renotify // BOOL, beep/vibrate/etc
 			event.notification.close() // close the notification
-			event.action // the ID of the button on the notification that was clicked
+			event.action // the ID of the button on the notification that was clicked event.data // poop attached to the event by whatever triggered it
 		// event names
 		// each returns an Event of type 'name'
 		// which usually has distinct properties/methods + the ones inherited